 Calendula flowers are one of the easiest herbs to grow and also one of the most useful.
-Learn to dry calendula preserve it by making infused calendula oil.
+Learn to dry calendula and preserve it by making infused calendula oil.

 Last night I watched the videos for module 2 of the Cuaranderismo course at the University of New Mexico.
 Guest lecturer, Bernadette Torres spoke about using calendula infused oil as a breast massage oil to encourage lymph drainage, and reduce pain, swelling, and lumps in both women and men.
 This introduced me to a new use for calendula infused oil, taken from Mexican traditional medicine and folk traditions.